-The admissions office is available to assist prospective students with information regarding the application process, degree programs, distinctness of the school and aspects surrounding student life.
-The divinity school encourages and invites all prospective students to visit campus.
+The admissions office is available to provide prospective students with information regarding the application process, degree programs, distinctness of the school, and aspects surrounding student life.
+The divinity school encourages and invites all prospective students to visit campus and/or attend a virtual preview day.
 Opportunities to participate in class, tour the facilities, meet with faculty and students, worship in chapel, and more, will be provided.

 Colgate Rochester Crozer Divinity School does not discriminate against any qualified student on the grounds of age, gender, race, color, ethnic or national origin, or on the basis of physical disability in the administration of its educational policies, admissions policies, scholarships and school-administered programs.